Top 40+ Drools Interview Questions and Answers

 Ans:

-• Declarative: Drools emphasizes declarative knowledge representation, where rules and facts define conditions and actions without specifying the procedural steps to achieve them.
+• Drools emphasizes declarative knowledge representation, where rules and facts define conditions and actions without specifying the procedural steps to achieve them.

-• Procedural: In contrast, procedural knowledge representation involves specifying step-by-step instructions or algorithms to achieve a task or decision-making process.
+• In contrast, procedural knowledge representation involves specifying step-by-step instructions or algorithms to achieve a task or decision-making process.

 87. How does Drools support adaptive and self-learning systems?